Troy2727/analytica/README.md

    - Right-click your profile or username
    - Click "Copy User ID"

-3. **Add it to Analyzr**
+3. **Add it to Analytica**
-   - Go to /settings in your Analyzr dashboard
+   - Go to /settings in your Analytica dashboard
    - Paste your Discord User ID
    - Save the changes